TomD0wning/DataStructuresAndAlgorithms/Searching.md

 ### Inserting a node

 Inserting a node into a binary tree is a relatively simple operation, because all we are concerned with is preserving the ordering of the tree.
-Where a new node will go in the BST of course depends on its key and on the state of the tree before the addition.
-Suppose we are trying to insert a node N with key k into the tree.
+Where a new node will go in the BST of course depends on its key and on the state of the tree before the addition. subpose we are trying to insert a node N with key k into the tree.
 First of all, there are two main cases to consider:

 - The tree is empty.
 In this case, N simply becomes the root.
 - The tree already contains nodes.
 In this case, we have to make sure we observe the ordering property of the tree in finding the right place to insert the new node.
 We start by setting the current node to the root.